Open Sky CCHS Adventure Camp2026-03-31T23:42:08+02:00

 If the specialist doctor isn't available on time, it is possible to have the form completed by the general practitioner.

-For safety reasons, if the candidate is undergoing therapy or has recently completed it, or has other special conditions, we may request a recent blood test or other laboratory exams close to the event.
+For safety reasons, if the candidate is undergoing therapy or has recently completed it, or has other special conditions, we may request a recent blood test or other laboratory exams closer to the event.

 If it is not possible to send the Medical Form B in time, please send the Participant Form A first and the Medical Form as soon as possible.

-Do I need to have specialist visits or tests to participate?2026-02-05T11:58:31+01:00
+Do I need to have specialist exams or tests to participate?2026-02-05T11:58:31+01:00

-For safety reasons, if the candidate is undergoing therapy or has recently completed it, or has other special conditions, we may request a recent blood test or other laboratory exams close to the event.
+For safety reasons, if the candidate is undergoing therapy or has recently completed it, or has other special conditions, we may request a recent blood test or other laboratory exams closer to the event.

-Entro quando devo rimandare i moduli per Open Sky e come?2026-02-05T00:37:40+01:00
+Entro quando devo rimandare i moduli per Open Sky e come?2026-02-24T10:20:59+01:00

-I moduli per Open Sky vanno rimandati a francescomorandi55@gmail.com entro le date specificate sopra, nella modulistica stessa e nei libretti informativi pubblicati per ogni anno.
+entro le date specificate sopra, nella modulistica stessa e nei libretti informativi pubblicati per ogni anno.

 L’ordine cronologico di ricezione dei moduli costituisce uno dei fattori con cui lo staff definisce l’elenco dei partecipanti confermati, pertanto vi invitiamo a rimandare i moduli compilati appena possibile.

-Se invio i moduli parteciperò sicuramente a Open Sky?2026-02-05T12:00:00+01:00
+Se invio i moduli parteciperò sicuramente a Open Sky?2026-03-10T15:38:15+01:00

 L’ordine cronologico di ricezione dei moduli costitutisce uno dei fattori con cuil lo staff definisce l’elenco dei partecipanti confermati, pertanto vi inviatiamo a rimandare i moduli compilati appena possibile.